Pakistan’s Sindh Hindu Marriage Act provides a ray of hope for the protection of Hindu women and girls

-As a result of the immense pressure from CSOs including NCA’s partners, the draft Sindh Hindu Marriage Act was revised with some of the improvements suggested by civil society, and the bill was passed and amended by the Sindh Assembly in 2018.
+As a result of the immense pressure from CSOs including NCA’s partners, the draft Hindu Marriage Bill was revised with some of the improvements suggested by civil society, and the bill was passed and amended by the Sindh Assembly in 2018.
 To create awareness among the population about this new legislation, NCA’s partner translated the approved Act into the local language (Sindhi) and circulated it at the village level through Community Peace Groups.
-After the passage of this Act, one of NCA’s partners also published a research study on issues related to minorities of faith and belief that documents the positive impacts of the Sindh Hindu Marriage Act through key informant interviews, focus group discussions and consultative meetings.
+After the passage of this Act, a research study was published on issues related to minorities of faith and belief that documents the positive impacts of the Sindh Hindu Marriage Act through key informant interviews, focus group discussions and consultative meetings.
 The Act now gives right of separation to both husband and wife in addition to ensuring financial security of the wife and children.
-Other legal benefits include registering births, deaths and the Family Registration Certificate, which is the proof of family composition.
+Other legal benefits include registering births, deaths and Family Registration Certificate, which is the proof of family composition.
 Ensuring proper implementation of the legislation requires continuous follow up, and NCA’s partners are contributing to this by conducting advocacy through various media channels and attending lobbying meetings with government authorities and parliamentarians at the provincial and federal level.